(This Cuba Travel Tips Blog Post was last updated in February 2017.)

 - Day Bag – Be sure to pack a small compressible day bag like this that you can then expand in Cuba and use it during day trips to carry your camera, bottled water, sunscreen, insect repellent, etc. You can also use it to carry back all the souvenirs you may buy while in Cuba.

 - Ear plugs – If you’re a light sleeper, you may find Havana’s busy streets to be bothersome.
 If so, consider packing some earplugs to help ensure a good night’s rest.

 - Gifts – Cuba is void of all the consumer goods that many of us take for granted.
 Consider bringing some gifts for your casa hosts, children, churches and other charitable organizations.

-- Hot Sauce – Let me explain.
-I love hot sauce, brought a bottle, and was happy I did.
+- Your craving or comfort item – I love hot sauce, brought a bottle with me to Cuba, and was happy I did.
 With a cuisine full of rice and beans, hot sauce is strangely absent from tables in Cuba.
-Bring your own.
-Or better yet, use this as a reminder for whatever novelty item you enjoy.
+So we bring our own.
+But better yet, use this as a reminder for whatever novelty item YOU enjoy.
 Maybe you have a favorite brand of chewing gum or a drink mix you use regularly.
 Whatever your daily craving is, be sure to bring it.
 For me that’s hot sauce.
 What’s your craving?
 Pack it.

 Essentials Not to Forget in Your Cuba Pack List